 Just about a year ago, I pinned this photo of my jewelry being displayed at a boutique here locally in Cincinnati.
-Since then, I’ve had so many questions about where I purchased them or if it’s a long time blog follower – they pretty much assume this is just another one of my DIY projects.
-Sure enough, it was!
+Since then, I’ve had so many questions about where I purchased the displays!
+And because I made them and had so many people asking, I decided to write up a quick little tutorial.

 Since we’re moving downtown to a much smaller place, I thought these would be great to hang in our walk in closet; just to display the inventory I have available for FENNOfashion.
 While the displays created for my closet aren’t quite as pretty, they’re made the same way.
 Meaning, you can just adapt the process to make any color or sized DIY jewelry display that fits your exact needs.